NicBeltramelli/Privacy-and-Cookie-Policy-for-WordPress/Privacy-Policy.md

 It’s probably no surprise that we collect information that you provide to us.
 The amount and type of information depends on the context and how we use the information.
 Here are some examples:

-*   **Basic Account Information:** We ask for basic information from you in order to set up your YOUR-COMPANY-WEB-SITE account.
-For example, we require individuals who sign up for an YOUR-COMPANY-WEB-SITE account to provide a username and email address–and that’s it.
+*   **Basic Account Information:** We ask for basic information from you in order to set up your YOUR-COMPANY-WEBSITE account.
+For example, we require individuals who sign up for an account to provide a username and email address–and that’s it.
 You may provide us with more information (like your name) but we don’t require that information to create an account.
 *   **Public Profile Information:** If you have an account with us, we collect the information that you provide for your public profile.
 For example, if you have an account, your username is part of that public profile, along with any other information you put into your public profile, such as a photo or an “About Me” description.
 Your public profile information is just that–public–so please keep that in mind when deciding what information you would like to include.
 *   **Transaction and Billing Information:** If you buy something from us (a subscription to a specific plan, or a physical or digital product.
 For example, you will provide additional personal and payment information that is required to process the transaction and your payment, such as your name, credit card information, and contact information.
 *   **Content Information:** Depending on the Services you use, you may also provide us with information about you in draft and published content (such as for your website or your Polldaddy survey).
 For example, if you write a blog post that includes biographic information about you, we will have that information, and so will anyone with access to the Internet if you choose to publish the post publicly.
 This might be obvious to you…but it’s not to everyone!